 If your circumstances have changed

 Although it is not necessary to complete the form annually, there might be changes in circumstances which mean that you do need to complete it again.
-These include that during the tax year 2015:
+These include that during the previous tax year:

 - You have purchased or sold property abroad

 - You declared last year but this year have reached more than €50,000 in a previously undeclared category

 - Your assets have increased by €20,000 in any given group previously declared